Hyperrhiz 29

 Merve Güven Özkerim: How has the development of electronic literature influenced your work?

-While holding a book in your hands is incredibly special—nothing quite compares—it’s also fantastic to incorporate voice, body language, or performance into a work, bringing it to life in a new way.
-It’s also great to animate it, to visualize it, or to have it engage with artificial intelligence, which I believe raises highly interesting questions.
-For instance, what is the state of a work when language can now become literal via the visual?
+While holding a book in your hands is incredibly special—nothing quite compares—it’s also powerful to incorporate voice, body language, or performance into a work, bringing it to life in a new way.
+It’s also interesting to engage with artificial intelligence, which raises interesting questions.
+For instance: what is at stake when language can now become literal via the visual?

 Merve Güven Özkerim: Have you encountered any challenges or limitations in integrating code based techniques and blockchain technology into your poetic practice?